connectedacademy/connectedacademy.github.io/about.md

 subtitle: a platform for learning
 ---

-Connected Academy is under development as a socailly driven, connected platform for online and situated learning.
+Connected Academy is under development as a socially driven, connected platform for online and situated learning.